 By January 1, 2019, ROCMG had successfully and efficiently facilitated the process to enable CCSC and all three charge card programs to migrate to SmartPay 3.
 All 15,000 cardholders, drivers and travel cardholders received their new cards and documentation on time, without any disruption in service.

 “ROCIMG came up with our project schedule and kept upper management informed along the way with bi-weekly, and then weekly progress reports.
-Everything was done to perfection, and the program has worked successfully,” says Nelson.
-She also says Dunbar’s attention to detail and rapport with customers have made ROCIMG a trusted USDA partner.
+Everything was done to perfection, and the program has worked successfully,” says a representative of the USDA CCSC.
+They also say Dunbar’s attention to detail and rapport with customers have made ROCIMG a trusted USDA partner.